Post-Master's Certificates Admission Requirements

 School of Nursing Specific Admission and Progression Information

-- If applicant is currently a student in a MSN program (at time of application), the applicant must submit a request for waiver of the MSN and NP Certification admission requirements with application to the Graduate Program Director.
+- If applicant is currently a student in a MSN program (at time of application), the applicant must submit a request for waiver of the MSN and NP Certification admission requirements to the Graduate Program Director.
 If waiver is approved, the applicant must complete the MSN in good standing before admission and must obtain the NP Certification during the first semester of study.
 These students will be admitted as provisional/conditional until the NP Certification is obtained.
-An official transcript indicating completion of the MSN and documentation of NP Certification must be provided to AUSON in order to remove the provisional/conditional status.
+An official transcript indicating completion of the MSN must be submitted directly to the Graduate School and documentation of NP Certification must be submitted to AUSON in order to remove the provisional/conditional status.
 If a waiver is obtained, these applicants will be considered based on their GPA on their current transcript.

 - Students may be interviewed by the Graduate Admission, Progression, and Graduation (APG) Committee and other faculty and/or community members.

-- Students must complete the intent to enroll form and required materials by the date indicated on the offer at admission or their seat may be given to another applicant.
+- Students must complete the letter of intent form and required materials by the date indicated on the offer at admission or their seat may be given to another applicant.

 - Students are required to provide credentialing documents including a background check and drug screen.
-All credentialing materials required by Auburn University and the School of Nursing must be completed before the first day of classes.
+All credentialing materials required by Auburn University and the School of Nursing must be completed by the date indicated.

 - To progress through the program, all AUSON graduate students must receive a grade of at least a B in all courses.
 Students earning any two course grades of less than a B will be dismissed from the graduate program.